awslabs/amazon-kinesis-scaling-utils/README.md

 ]
 ```

-Note that the `scalePct` parameter refers to the percentage of existing capacity that we'll scale to - it says "scale up **to** rather than scale up **by**.
+Note that the `scalePct` parameter refers to the percentage of existing capacity that we'll scale to - it says "scale up **to**" rather than "scale up **by**".
 This means that in the above example, when a scale up is triggered, the autoscaler will double the capacity of the stream - scaling up to 200% of its existing capacity.
 When a scale down is triggered, it will scale down to 3/4 of its existing capacity.

 ## Autoscaling Behaviour ##